How to Become a General Contractor in Georgia

 • Residential Light Commercial Contractor: You are allowed to perform all residential basic work and work on multifamily and multi-use light commercial buildings and structures that are less than four stories and less than 25,000 square feet in interior floor space.

-2. College-level courses from an accredited institution like a trade school must include experience that equals four years of university work.
+2. Any college-level courses from an accredited institution like a trade school must include experience that equals four years of university work.

 3. Minimum of four years working in the construction industry — two years must be under a licensed contractor, and one year must include time studying marketing, administration, accounting, or supervision.